Need Help Finding Property?

 • A new build occupied for 12 plus months before resale

-• One for one knock down rebuilds (same dwelling count)
+• One for one knock down rebuilds with the same dwelling count

-A property that qualifies for a First Home Owner Grant or a state stamp duty concession does not automatically count as an eligible new build under the federal negative gearing rules.
-These are separate tests.
-Always confirm the federal new build status with your accountant before relying on it.
+Federal new build rules are separate from state grants: A property that qualifies for a First Home Owner Grant or a state stamp duty concession does not automatically count as an eligible new build under federal negative gearing rules.
+Confirm the federal treatment with your accountant.

 Free Tool